smart-on-fhir/fhir-bulk-data-docs/export.md

 With each of the requests described herein, the client MUST provide proof of authorization.
 Implementers are encouraged to implement OAuth 2.0 access management in accordance with the [SMART Backend Services: Authorization Guide](https://github.com/smart-on-fhir/fhir-bulk-data-docs/blob/master/authorization.md).
 Implementations MAY include non-RESTful services that use authorization schemes other than OAuth 2.0, such as mutual-TLS or signed URLs.

+This specification does not address protection of the servers themselves from potential compromise.
+An adversary who successfully captures administrative rights to a server will have full control over that server and can use those rights to undermine the server's security protections.

+In the bulk-data-export workflow, the file server will be a particularly attractive target for adversaries, as it holds the “holy grail” – files containing highly sensitive and valued PHI.
+An adversary who successfully takes control of a file server may choose to continue to deliver files in response to client requests, so that neither the client nor the FHIR server is aware of the take-over.
+Meanwhile, the adversary is able to put the PHI to use for its own devious purposes.

+Healthcare organizations are becoming increasingly aware of server vulnerabilities and the imperative to protect PHI persisted in file servers in both cloud and data-center environments.
+A range of existing and emerging approaches might be used to accomplish this, not all of which would be visible at the API.
+Thus, this specification does not dictate an approach at this time.
+Though it offers the use of an “Expires” header to limit the time period a file will be available for client download, removal of the file from the server is left up to the implementer.
+Work currently underway is exploring possible approaches for protecting extracted files persisted in the file server.

 ## Request Flow

 ### Bulk Data Kick-off Request